 Across the two beams I mounted floor joists, and topped them with plywood flooring.
-Then I began to frame out the little house just as one might a regular house, albeit more lightly.
-The only problem I had was that I'm terrified of heights, and working 12 feet above the ground left me more than a little nervous.
+Then I began to frame the little house just as one might a regular house, albeit more lightly.

 I left the side facing the deep ravine open to take in the views.
 At 7 by 7 feet, it can comfortably accommodate four people.
 It will also be electrified so that it can be used at night.
 On windy days, the treehouse does sway a little, which can be a bit disconcerting.

-Before I could finish the exterior, I started work on my home, which is obviously a higher priority.
+The only problem I had building it was that I'm terrified of heights, and working 12 feet above the ground left me more than a little nervous.
+But before I could finish the exterior, I started work on my home, which is obviously a higher priority.
 I'll return to wrap it up someday; in the meantime, it's home to a family of squirrels.
 Oh, and it's named for the friend who suggested it.